A great way to introduce the leg yield is along the fence or wall of the arena.

 It is more helpful when a circle of thought shares their expertise instead of imposing it on all.

-How it is this circle of thought beneficial to the horse and rider
+How is this circle of thought beneficial to the horse and rider

 Sharing a scope of expertise helps others learn and unifies.
-Imposing a scope of expertise on all removes critical thinking and divides one circle of thought from another.
+Imposing a scope of expertise on all removes the freedom for critical thinking and it divides one circle of thought from another.
 Positive vs negative.

 A while ago I was introduced to a new circle thought.
-It gained my attention by aligning their methods with someone’s lifework who I highly respect.
+It gained my attention when they aligned their methods with someone’s lifework I highly respect.
 The author of this new circle of thought claimed to have international dressage expertise.
 Intrigued, I wanted to know more, and I paid the non-refundable membership fee.

-The paid content led me into a dark side of self-promotion with extreme views of “correct” imposed on all— followed by spending more money for consultations.
+The paid content led me into the dark side of self-promotion with extreme views of “correct” imposed on all— followed by spending more money for consultations.

-I was eager to discover how this person was aligned with the lifework I highly respect.
-Unfortunately, there is no content surrounding this claim.
-It seemed to be a deceptive way to align themselves with another’s lifework to attract new memberships.
+I was eager to discover how the author was aligned with the lifework of the person I highly respect.
+There was no content surrounding this claim.
+It seemed to be a deceptive way to attract new memberships.

-I searched the paid content to learn more about this person’s application of dressage, but there are no photos, videos, or demonstrations.
+I searched the paid content to learn more about this person’s international dressage experience, but there are no photos, videos, or demonstrations.
 Instead, this person hasn’t ridden in several years because they deem riding as “abusive.”
-I wondered what I signed up for!
+Then I wondered what I had signed up for!

 Gasp!
 If this circle of thought becomes absolute correct, how long will it be before riding horses is deemed abusive and banned for all?

 Facebook, YouTube, Google, and newly emerging AI technology are wonderful in gaining quick access to information.
-However, use caution because the information may be deceptive, untrue, fiction, or “incorrect.”
+However, use caution because the information may be deceptive, untrue, fictitious, or ultimately “incorrect.”

-I’m onboard with people who share their opinion, but I bristle whenever an opinion of “correct” is imposed on all.
-Red flag alert if it is followed with a cost.
+I’m onboard with people sharing an opinion, but I bristle whenever an opinion of “correct” is imposed on all.
+Red flag alert if their claims are followed with a cost.
 It could be self-promotion.
+Do your research.
+I wish I had.
+Lesson learned.

 I hope this is helpful.
 Let me know your thoughts by sending a message.